-A list of the vendors who offer e-log software for Commonwealth operators can be found on the AFMA website ('Service for fishers' - 'forms').
+A list of the vendors who offer e-log software for Commonwealth operators can be found on the AFMA website ('Fisheries Management' - 'Monitoring Tools' - 'Logbooks and elogs' - 'Electronic logbooks').

 Concession holders have access to their submitted e-log information in their GOFish account.